 Senate Passes Bill to Help Pharmacies Collect Co-Payments

-Senator John A. DeFrancisco (R-I-C Syracuse) announced that the New York State Senate today passed his bill (S4749), which would allow pharmacies to collect prescription drug co-payments at the point of sale.
+Senator John A. DeFrancisco (R-I-C Syracuse) announced that the New York State Senate on June 18, 2012, passed his bill (S4749), which would require pharmacies to collect prescription drug co-payments from customers at the point of sale.

 Currently, recipients of Medicaid and Family Health Plus can refuse to pay a modest co-payment, which can range between $1 and $6 depending on the prescription.
 The pharmacy must still honor the prescription despite a beneficiary’s refusal to pay, resulting in significant financial losses to New York State pharmacies each year.

 “In New York State 50 percent of the recipients refuse to pay their co-payment when filling their prescription, and in some cases in New York City, up to 90 percent don’t pay their co-payment.
 The revenue that could be generated from collection of these co-payments, especially in New York City, could be very significant,” said Senator DeFrancisco.